mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 partially funded by Megacorp money.

-Rhylanor’s importance as a communications hub and industrial centre cannot offset the fact that it is difficult to get to.
+Rhylanor’s importance as a communications hub and industrial center cannot offset the fact that it is difficult to get to.
 Free Traders and similar independent starships are rarely seen in the ports of Rhylanor, Porozlo and Jae Tellona; they tend to stay on the Spinward Main for the most part.
 The vessels that do come through are for the